nsamelson/tweezer-web/README.md

 The web application will use the same database as the mobile app (hosted on Firebase services).
 The back-end server will be built under NodeJs and the front-end under Angular.

+### User stories

+1. As a user, I want to create an account;
+2. As a user, I want to connect to my account;
+3. As a user, I want to modify my password in order to increase security;
+4. As a user, I want to modify my profile information;
+5. As a user, I want to create a post;
+6. As a user, I want to like another user’s posts;
+7. As a user, I want to search a specific user in order to see its profile;
+8. As a user, I want to see all the posts of a user;
+9. As a user, I want to follow a user;
+10. As a user, I want to see the new posts of the users I follow.

 ## 1. Architecture

 The application is divided in 3 parts :